 Safe Travel to School

-Students cycling, skateboarding or scootering to school are encouraged to be safe and sensible on the roads.
-There are bike stands for students to leave their bikes and scooters safely during school hours.
+Students cycling, skateboarding or scooting to school are encouraged to be safe and sensible on the roads.
+There are stands for students to leave their bikes and scooters safely during school hours.
 All bikes, skateboards and scooters are NOT to be ridden once students enter our school grounds for safety reasons.

 Mt Iron Walking Bus: Walks every morning from Anderson Rd at 8.30am (by the lane to Achilles Place - look for the sign).
 Check Radio Wanaka in morning for cancellations if wet.